MidTennSol/national-park-directory-live/src/content/blog/2025-05-08-majestic-thoroughfare-revealed-baltimore-washington-parkway-marylands-paved-pearl.md

 ## Beyond Asphalt & Skylines

-The parkway’s vicinity boasts several attractions worth exploring.
+The parkway's vicinity boasts several attractions worth exploring.
 The National Aquarium in Baltimore and Smithsonian Natural History Museum of Washington D.C. are must-visits!
 Drive times to nearby parks like Shenandoah National Park is approximately 2 hours.

 Local dining options serve mouth-watering Maryland crab cakes – try Jimmy's Famous Seafood or Faidley's Seafood when hunger strikes!
 Accommodation choices range from boutique hotels to quaint B&Bs ensuring a comfortable stay for every traveler.